marpetercontribs/classic-computer-science-problems-in-rust/README.md

 - Chapter 7
     - [ ] 1.
 Use the chapter's framework to classify another dataset
     - [ ] 2.
 Try a different activation function
     - [ ] 3.
-Solve this chapter's problems using a widely framework such as TensorFlow
+Solve this chapter's problems using a widely used framework such as TensorFlow
     - [ ] 4.
 Rewrite Network, Layer and Neuron using a 3rd-party library optimizing numerical computations
 - Chapter 8
     - [X] 1.
 Add unit tests to tictactoe to verify that methods get_legal_moves, is_win and is_draw are correct